 #9 Palladium Pampa Hi Canvas Boot

-Don’t set these down as they are a hot commodity and may sprout legs and run off.
+I also don’t set these down as they are a hot commodity and may sprout legs and runoff.

 So what hiking boots do SEALs use for rugged terrain?